GabrielDornelles/stm32_vga_monitor/README.md

 # STM32F446RE VGA Display
 --------------
 Displaying data  in VGA Monitor using the stm32f4 microcontroller.

+Following data is about 800x600@60hz signal on VGA.
 ## Horizontal timing (line)
 Polarity of horizontal sync pulse is positive.